rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

      - Use a slash, not a hyphen.
    * - cloud
      -
-     - When using *cloud* as a general noun or adjective or generic reference, use lowercase.
+     - When using *cloud* as a general noun or adjective or as a generic reference, use lowercase.
    * - cloud hosting, Cloud Hosting
      -